Coronavirus (COVID-19) infection control for care providers

 Current guidance says that all residents being discharged from hospital or another setting, or admitted from the community, should be isolated in their own room for 14 days.
 If people are part way through an isolation period when they move, they should remain isolated until the 14-day period is complete.

 Any resident admitted to hospital should be tested for COVID-19 prior to discharge.
 They should isolate for a period of 14 days even if the result is negative.
+Anyone who is still infectious with COVID-19 should be discharged to a designated setting to complete their isolation period prior to returning to the care home.

 As testing and tracing is crucial to an effective COVID-19 response, care homes should keep a temporary record of current and previous residents, visitors and staff.